hashicorp/terraform-website/content/source/docs/cloud/api/admin/terraform-versions.html.md

 # Admin Terraform Versions API

+-> **Terraform Enterprise feature:** The admin API is exclusive to Terraform Enterprise, and can only be used by the admins and operators who install and maintain their organization's Terraform Enterprise instance.

--> These API endpoints are available in Private Terraform Enterprise as of version 201807-1.
+-> These API endpoints are available in Terraform Enterprise as of version 201807-1.

-The Terraform Versions Admin API contains endpoints to help site administrators manage known versions of Terraform.
+The Terraform Versions Admin API lets site administrators manage which versions of Terraform are available to the Terraform Cloud users within their enterprise.

 ## List all Terraform versions